simp/pupmod-simp-simp/README.md

 The SIMP module has the following scenarios defined for getting started with different configurations easily:

-**NOTE**

-| SIMP scenarios always target the Puppet **client** systems.
-The SIMP server
-| is always kept in the safest mode by default but can be overridden explicitly
-| in Hiera if desired.

 * ``simp``
   * The default scenario.
 Enables all modules to support the default SIMP